 6. Track the effectiveness of each stage of opportunities

 Even if a handoff is smooth, each stage of the process must be effective.
 Identify how long each opportunity remains in a sales stage, and why they stay there.
 The team needs to be able to understand how to introduce a compelling event to encourage a prospect to take the next step in the sales process.

 By setting clear, action-oriented goals for each stage of the process, you begin to learn about why deals stall.
 You can then begin to track conversions from one stage to the next.
 As you optimize each stage, you will be able to slow down and teach your team how to push their deals through the finish line.

 You should also work to discover when and why you lose opportunities.
 After each closed-lost deal, debrief the AE.
 Next, work with the AE to learn how and why the loss happened.

 Finding leaks in your sales and marketing funnel will be challenging and time-consuming.
-It will take commitment from the entire team, breaking a large process into smaller projects that can be completed step-by-step and clearly documented.
+It will take a commitment from the entire team, breaking a large process into smaller projects that can be completed step-by-step and clearly documented.

 Keeping the customer at the center of each change is key to a successful plugging of the sales funnel – and that requires knowledge of customer engagement.
 Use the data you already have to determine the way forward for your team.
-Every small fix will produce better results, and help you grow your pipeline as well as your revenue.
+Every small fix will produce better results and help you grow your pipeline as well as your revenue.